-Trial or settling in period in the village

-17.1 Does the village offer prospective residents a trial period or a settling in period in the village?

-If yes: provide details including, length of period, relevant time frames and any costs or conditions If you continuously reside in your unit for 90 days commencing on the date you start to reside in your unit (Settling in Period) then within 14 days before the end of the Settling in Period, you may give us a written notice terminating the residence contract (Notice).
+Trial or settling in period in the village 17.1 Does the village offer prospective residents a trial period or a settling in period in the village? □ Yes □ No If you continuously reside in your unit for 90 days commencing on the date you start to reside in your unit (Settling in Period) then within 14 days before the end of the Settling in Period, you may give us a written notice terminating the residence contract (Notice).